catrujilla/CIPHER/README.md

 ## How to Cite

-If you use this code or data, please cite our manuscript (under revision):
+If you use this code or data, please cite our manuscript (under revision inElsevier's  Measurements Journal):

 **Title of the Manuscript:**
 *Metrological Decoupling of Refractive Index and Thickness in Quantitative Phase Imaging using Dispersion-Based Metrological Modeling*